Hengle/Folkvangr/Pipeline/3D Pipeline Development.md

 For the first production cycle, a vertical slice alpha will be needed.
 This means assets for areas 1-3 will be the main focus.
 Some areas may be less complete than others, and bugs will be ironed out in future iterations and testing.

 ## Models Priority Level
-1. Flora Texture Set
+1. Playable Character Base Meshes
+2. Bushes, Trees, Plants
-2. Rocks and Ruins Asset Pack
+3. Rocks and Ruins Asset Pack
-3. Playable Character Base Meshes
 4. NPC Base Meshes
 5. Clothing
 6. Village Building Set
 7. Stone Building Set
 8. Village Props Pack
 7. Hallway/Dungeons Pack

+## Programming
+1. Movement Controls
+2. Stats and U.I.
+3. Level Gating
+4. Library Naming System
+5. Code Protocols

 ## A.I.
 1. Pathing